SelvamuthukumaranRajan/Shopify/README.md

 # Shopify
-Simple products app with search using Jetpack compose
+Simple products list app with search using Jetpack compose